Separatist movements of India: Mizoram

 Mizoram's tensions were largely due to the simmering Assamese domination and the neglect of the Mizo people.
 Many Mizo organizations, like the Mizo Union, had long complained of discrimination at the hands of the Assam Government and demanded a separate state for the Mizos.
 Currently, the insurgency is due to autonomy demands by the Bru (also known as Reang) people.

 Mizo National Front (1966–1986)

 Background

-Mizo organizations, including the Mizo Union, had long complained of step-motherly treatment at the hands of the Assam Government.
+Mizo organizations, including the Mizo Union, had long complained of disproportional treatment at the hands of the Assam Government.
 This included the poor handling of the Mautam famine and when the state government made Assamese the official language without any consideration for the Mizo language.

 The Mizo National Famine Front, which was originally formed to help the people during the Mautam Famine was converted into Mizo National Front (MNF) on 22 October 1961.
 Unlike the Mizo Union which demanded a separate state for the Mizos within India, the MNF aimed at establishing a sovereign Christian nation for the Mizos.